rogerbinns/apsw/doc/exceptions.rst

   The VFS file is closed so the operation cannot be performed.

 SQLite Exceptions
 =================

-The table lists which Exception classes correspond to which `SQLite error codes <http://sqlite.org/c3ref/c_abort.html>`_.
+The following lists which Exception classes correspond to which `SQLite error codes <http://sqlite.org/c3ref/c_abort.html>`_.